tecki/ebpfcat/ebpfcat/ethercat.rst

 The communication with the terminals can happen in four different ways:

+asynchronous
-- asynchronous: the communication happens ad-hoc whenever needed.
+  the communication happens ad-hoc whenever needed.
 This is done during initialization and for reading and writing configuration data, like CoE.
 This communication is done directly in the :class:`~ethercat.EtherCAT` base class.

+slow
-- slow: the data is sent, received and processed via Python.
+  the data is sent, received and processed via Python.
 This is good enough to around 100 Hz operation, depending on the overall load on the system.
 This is done in a :class:`~ebpfcat.SyncGroup`.

+parallel
-- parallel: the slow communication, but in a separate process.
+  the slow communication, but in a separate process.
 This is useful if the program needs to perform other tasks as well, which would block the event loop for too long to reach stable operation.
 Also good to some 100 Hz.
 This operation is achieved by using a :class:`~ebpfcat.ProcessSyncGroup`, which requires the EtherCat master to be a :class:`~ebpfcat.ParallelEtherCat`.

+fast
-- fast: the data is sent, received and processed using XDP in the Linux Kernel.
+  the data is sent, received and processed using XDP in the Linux Kernel.
 Only very limited operations can be done, namely integer arithmetic only, but the loop cycle frequency exceeds 10 kHz.
 This operation requires to write special :class:`~ebpfcat.Device`\ s  which generate the necessary